Restaurant in Los Angeles, United States

 Is Taquería Juquilita good for solo dining?

-Yes, and arguably better solo than in a group.
-You order at the counter, get your tacos fast, and eat on your own schedule.
+Yes, arguably better solo than in a group.
+You order at the counter, get your tacos fast, eat on your own schedule.
 There's no awkward split-bill situation and no minimum order.
 The LA Taco Top 69 recognition means it's a credible solo detour, not just a convenience stop.

 Can I eat at the bar at Taquería Juquilita?